semaphoreci/book-cicd-docker-kubernetes/chapters/03-kubernetes-deployment.md

 Note: you can ignore the *service* named `kubernetes` in the example above; that one already existed before the `kubectl run` command.

-**Kubernetes Containers in Versions 1.8 and Higher**
+**Kubernetes containers in versions 1.18 and higher**

-When you are running version 1.18 or higher, Kubernetes does indeed create a single pod.
+When you are running version 1.18 or *higher*, Kubernetes does indeed create a single pod.
 Look how different Kubernetes acts on newer versions:

 ```
 $ kubectl run web --image=nginx